eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 Questions

+5. Do you see other options for dealing with User authentication in re-issuance scenarios?

-1. What do you think about option 1?
-Should we change this in the ARF?
+6. What do you think about option 1?

-2. What do you think about option 2?
+7. What do you think about option 2?
 Should we allow the re-use of public keys in the ARF?
 If so, under what conditions?

-3. What do you think about option 3?
+8. What do you think about option 3?
 Should we add the use of HDK in the ARF?
 If so, how exactly?
 Mandatory, optional?
 Do you know of any relevant limitations to HDK?